Mahbub Ali Khan: Early life and family

 Khan was born into a wealthy Bengali Muslim zamindar family on 3 November 1934 in Jalalpur, Sylhet District (present-day Bangladesh) located in the British Raj's Assam Province.
 He was the youngest child among the three children of Ahmed Ali Khan and Jubaida Khatun.
 Khatun was the daughter of Khan Bahadur Wasiuddin Ahmad.
 In 1901, Ahmad Ali Khan became the first Muslim barrister in Sylhet.
 Ahmad Ali Khan was also the president of the Assam Congress and represented the All-India Muslim League party as a member of the Legislative Assembly.

-Khan's grandfather, Khan Bahadur Dr. Asaddar Ali Khan (1850–1937) was Sylhet's first Muslim civil surgeon and the son-in-law of Syed Ameer Ali.
-A graduate of the Aliah University, he was also the personal physician to the Bihari Shia lawyer-politician Syed Hasan Imam, the top barrister of the Calcutta High Court and leader of the Indian National Congress.
+Khan's grandfather, Khan Bahadur Asaddar Ali Khan (1850–1937) was Sylhet's first Muslim civil surgeon and the son-in-law of Syed Ameer Ali.
+A graduate of Aliah University, he was also the personal physician to the Bihari Shia lawyer-politician Syed Hasan Imam, the top barrister of the Calcutta High Court and leader of the Indian National Congress.
 His grand-uncle, Ghazanfar Ali Khan OBE ICS, was the first Muslim Cambridge graduate from Assam and Bengal.
 He was also the cousin of General M. A. G. Osmani, the supreme commander of Bangladesh Forces during the Bangladesh Liberation War, and Ajmal Ali Choudhury, a member of the National Assembly of Pakistan.

 Khan spent most of his childhood in Sylhet District and the West Bengali city of Kolkata.
-After the formation of Pakistan, his family moved to Dhaka, the East Bengali city which had now become the new capital of the eastern wing of Pakistan.
-He received his primary education in Kolkata and Dhaka and pursued higher studies in Dhaka College.
+After the formation of Pakistan, his family moved to Dhaka, the East Bengali city that had now become the new capital of the eastern wing of Pakistan.
+He received his primary education in Kolkata and Dhaka and pursued higher studies at Dhaka College.
 Later, he acquired a law degree.
 His niece is the Harvard-educated Irene Khan, a former head of Amnesty International.